|

 I will certainly do my utmost, said Legolas.
 But

-should it not prove possible, my lords, I will at least know that
+should it not prove possible, my Lords, I will at least know that

 hand.
 Oh he smiled, drawing a sealed parchment